tuchapong1234/Lab1-Local-Planner/README.md

-### 5.1 Standard VFF Algorithm & Modified VFF Algorithm Testing
+### 5.1 Standard VFF Algorithm & Modify VFF Algorithm Testing

 ### Condition 1: Evaluation in Condition of No Additional Obstacles